-Since then, the scope of the study has widened to become a ‘congestion study’ which will consider a range of options, beyond the initial ‘relief road review’ approach.
+Since then, the scope of the study has widened to become a ‘congestion study’ which has been used to consider a range of options, beyond the initial ‘relief road review’ approach.

 A stage one report setting out background information on the need for intervention was published in summer 2017.
 In December 2017, we then published an options assessment report (OAR) setting out the potential ways that the congestion problem could be tackled.